AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

   \]
 </figure>

-$$k$$ is the learning rate, which increases the granularity with which we'll correct, hopefully resulting in a smooth correction with no over-reactions.
-Tuning this constant has the greatest effect on how the corrective system behaves; We used a value of around 0.1, which is quite conservative but very smooth.
+$$k$$ is the learning rate, which varies the granularity with which we'll correct, hopefully resulting in a smooth correction with no over-reactions.
+Tuning this constant has the greatest effect on how the corrective system behaves; We used a value of around 0.1, which is quite conservative but very smooth given corrections are being made 20 times a second.

-The new powers we need to apply to the motors to reduce the error, $$\hat{c'}$$, with respect to the previous $$\hat{c}$$ and error $$\hat{e}$$ is
+The new powers we need to apply to the motors, $$\hat{c'}$$ to reduce the error with respect to the previous $$\hat{c}$$ and error $$\hat{e}$$ is

 <figure>
   \[